-This covers only a single component of the property, for example, a roof leak, a bulging ceiling, or a damp problem and so forth.
+This covers only single components of the property, for example, a roof leak, a bulging ceiling, or a damp problem and so forth.

-This kind of inspection is also the cheapest, starting at R500,00.
-(Your location may influence the price).
-If you want a second component inspected at the same time, the additional inspection cost will be R250.00.
+This kind of inspection is also the cheapest, starting at R1500,00.
+If you want more components inspected at the same time, the additional inspection cost will be R750.00 per component.

 The most requested inspection is the Standard Comprehensive Home Inspection Report.
 My Comprehensive Inspection covers every single aspect of the property, including finishes.

 In this case, the number of rooms in the property determines the inspection cost for a Comprehensive Home Inspection.

 My room rate is from R250 to R350.
 The total square metres of the home determines the rate per room.
 Therefore, the smaller the house the higher the room rate.

 4) Critical Home Inspection report and inspection cost

 The Critical Home Inspection Report is for the budget-conscious.
 For this reason, I focus on the critical components of a property, the roof, structure (inside and outside), windows and doors, electricity, and plumbing.

 A critical inspection cost is about ¾ of the price of a comprehensive inspection.

 If you are buying a new home from a builder or a developer then you may want to consider my Snag Inspection Reports.